-For argon2i and $argon2id^8$ type fields are:
+The argon2i and $argon2id^8$ type contains these additional fields:

 - time [integer] the time cost (in fact the iterations count for Argon2). - memory [integer] the memory cost, in kilobytes.
 If not available, the keyslot cannot be unlocked. - cpus [integer] the required number of threads (CPU cores number cost).
 If not available, unlocking will be slower.